quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Introduction

-QUIC {{?QUIC-TRANSPORT=I-D.ietf-quic-transport}} is a new transport protocol encapsulated in UDP and encrypted by default.
+QUIC {{?QUIC-TRANSPORT=I-D.ietf-quic-transport}} is a new transport protocol that is encapsulated in UDP.
 QUIC integrates TLS
 {{?QUIC-TLS=I-D.ietf-quic-tls}} to encrypt all payload data and most control information.
-The design focused on support of semantics for HTTP, which required changes to HTTP known as HTTP/3 {{?QUIC-HTTP=I-D.ietf-quic-http}}.
+QUIC version 1 was designed primarily as a transport for HTTP, with the resulting protocol being known as HTTP/3 {{?QUIC-HTTP=I-D.ietf-quic-http}}.

 Given that QUIC is an end-to-end transport protocol, all information in the protocol header, even that which can be inspected, is not meant to be